Durchstarten – Questions and Answers

 • My German is not so good.
 Can you help me translate the application?

-• You ask about my special experiences as an expert.
+• In the application, you ask about my experiences as the person responsible for the project.
 What do you mean by that?

 • I have already handed in my application but I would like to make some changes.
 Is that possible?